Seven glimpses of learning power that capture the essence of why, what and how

 Small changes: big difference

 Teachers are influential habit formers.
 The way they orchestrate and guide learning influences the ways in which students perform and behave.
-So they need to be mindful of how they help students to form, replace, re-form and strengthen their learning habits.
+Hence they need to be mindful of how they help students to form, replace, re-form and strengthen their learning habits.
 The approach encourages teachers to think about:

-• Things to give away: transferring responsibility for learning to students, offering them more control
+- Things to ‘give away’: transferring responsibility for learning to students, offering them more control

-• Things to do every day: the kind of classroom routines and activities that will nurture more independent learners
+- Things to do every day: the kind of classroom routines and activities that will nurture more independent learners

-• Things to display: the look and feel of a classroom, its walls and reward systems, that can serve to strengthen students’ learning.
+- Things to display: the look and feel of a classroom, its walls and reward systems, that can serve to strengthen students’ learning.

 A transforming culture